 SWK 5010.
-Foundation Field I External Supervision
+Generalist Field I External Supervision

 Students who are assigned to a field site that does not have a credentialed field supervisor are required to complete a section of MSW external field supervisor in conjunction with field practicum and seminar.
-SWK 5010 Foundation Field I External Supervision must be taken concurrently with SWK 5300 Foundation Field I and Seminar.
-SWK 5010 is the first of four external supervisor experiences that enable students to apply master's level coursework in a generalist practice setting.
+SWK 5010 Generalist Field I External Supervision must be taken concurrently with SWK 5300 Generalist Field I. SWK 5010 is the first of four external supervisor experiences that enable students to apply master's level coursework in a generalist practice setting.
 Students, site supervisors, field seminar instructors and external MSW supervisors collaborate to plan activities that will support the development of generalist/advanced skills as specified in individualized learning contracts.
 External MSW supervisors and students meet on a regular basis throughout the semester to integrate practice and theory, resolve ethical dilemmas and develop professional identity.
-COREQ: SWK 5300 Foundation Practicum I and Seminar
+COREQ: SWK 5300 Generalist Practicum I

 SWK 5020.
-Foundation Field II External Supervision
+Generalist Field II External Supervision

 Students who are assigned to a field site that does not have a credentialed field supervisor are required to complete a section of MSW external field supervisor in conjunction with field practicum and seminar.
-SWK 5020 Foundation Field I External Supervision must be taken concurrently with SWK 5400 Foundation Field I and Seminar.
-SWK 5020 is the second of four external supervisor experiences that enable students to apply master's level coursework in a generalist practice setting.
-Students, site supervisors, field seminar instructors and external

-MSW supervisors collaborate to plan activities that will support the development of generalist/advanced skills as specified in individualized learning contracts.
-External MSW supervisors and students meet on a regular basis throughout the semester in order to integrate practice and theory, resolve ethical dilemmas and develop professional identity.
+SWK 5020 Generalist Field I External Supervision must be taken concurrently with SWK 5400 Generalist Field I. SWK 5020 is the second of four external supervisor experiences that enable students to apply master's level coursework in a generalist practice setting.
+Students, site supervisors, field seminar instructors and external MSW supervisors collaborate to plan activities that will support the development of generalist/advanced skills as specified in individualized learning contracts.
+External MSW supervisors and students meet on a regular basis throughout the semester to integrate practice and theory, resolve ethical dilemmas and develop professional identity.
 COREQ: SWK 5400

 SWK 5030.
-Concentration Field I External Supervision
+Advanced Generalist Field I External Supervision

 Students who are assigned to a field site that does not have a credentialed field supervisor are required to complete a section of MSW external field supervisor in conjunction with field practicum and seminar.
-SWK 5030 Concentration Field I External Supervision must be taken concurrently with SWK 5500 Concentration Field I and Seminar.
-SWK 5030 is the third of four external supervisor experiences that enable students to apply master's level coursework in a generalist practice setting.
+SWK 5030 Advanced Generalist Field I External Supervision must be taken concurrently with SWK 5500 Advanced Generalist Field I. SWK 5030 is the third of four external supervisor experiences that enable students to apply master's level coursework in a generalist practice setting.
 Students, site supervisors, field seminar instructors and external MSW supervisors collaborate to plan activities that will support the development of generalist/advanced skills as specified in individualized learning contracts.
-External MSW supervisors and students meet on a regular basis throughout the semester in order to integrate practice and theory, resolve ethical dilemmas and develop professional identity.
+External MSW supervisors and students meet on a regular basis throughout the semester to integrate practice and theory, resolve ethical dilemmas and develop professional identity.
 COREQ: SWK 5500

 SWK 5040.
-Concentration Field II External Supervision
+Advanced Generalist Field II External Supervision

 Students who are assigned to a field site that does not have a credentialed field supervisor are required to complete a section of MSW external field supervisor in conjunction with field practicum and seminar.
-SWK 5040 Concentration Field II External Supervision must be taken concurrently with SWK 5800 Foundation Field I and Seminar.
-SWK 5040 is the fourth of four external supervisor experiences that enable students to apply master's level coursework in a generalist practice setting.
+SWK 5040 Advanced Generalist Field II External Supervision must be taken concurrently with SWK 5800 Generalist Field I. SWK 5040 is the fourth of four external supervisor experiences that enable students to apply master's level coursework in a generalist practice setting.
 Students, site supervisors, field seminar instructors and external MSW supervisors collaborate to plan activities that will support the development of generalist/advanced skills as specified in individualized learning contracts.
-External MSW supervisors and students meet on a regular basis throughout the semester in order to integrate practice and theory, resolve ethical dilemmas and develop professional identity.
+External MSW supervisors and students meet on a regular basis throughout the semester to integrate practice and theory, resolve ethical dilemmas and develop professional identity.
 COREQ: SWK 5800